 What if something occurs preventing the shipment of the product within the allowed time?
 The e-commerce site must notify the customer and provide the customer with a right to cancel the order.
 If the customer does not cancel or demand a refund within the first 30 days, the site can assume he or she has consented to an additional 30 days for delivery.
-If the delay goes beyond the second 30 day period, the site must again contact the customer.
+The site must again contact the customer if the delay goes beyond the initial 30 day period.
 If there is no response, the site must refund the order amount regardless automatically.

-The FTC enforces this rule with great enthusiasm.
+The Agency enforces the Merchandise Rule with great enthusiasm.
 The agency has obtained a host of settlements and judgments against online providers that failed to comply with the rule.
 Examples include:

 - Iomega paying $900,000 for failing to follow delay protocols, and

-- Macy’s paying $350,000 for failing to deliver in a timely manner during Christmas shopping season.
+- Macy’s paying $350,000 for failing to deliver in a timely manner during the Christmas shopping season.

-Other companies such as KB Toys, CD Now, and Toys R Us have also successfully been pursued by the FTC.
+The FTC has also successfully pursued other companies such as KB Toys, CD Now, and Toys R Us.

 The FTC works off of a complaint system.
 It looks for patterns of complaints from consumers to prioritize its investigations and enforcement actions.
 Nothing produces more complaints than Christmas shopping orders that do not arrive before December 25.
 Come hell or high water, every e-commerce site needs to get its orders out the door in a timely manner during this period or risk an unpleasant knock on the door from the FTC.

 As I write this, the calendar is turning to November.
 The Christmas shopping season is just around the corner.
-The management of all e-commerce sites must review their shipping, handling, and customer service protocols to make sure they are in compliance with the Merchandise Order Rule if any delays arise with orders.
+The management of all e-commerce sites must review their shipping, handling, and customer service protocols to make sure they are in compliance with the FTC Mail, Internet, or Telephone Order Merchandise Rule if any delays arise with orders.